fossildog117/AutomaticEssayWriter/README.md

 4) Implement a separate classes for an introduction, essay body and conclusion such that these classes inherit from an abstract Paragraph class

-FYI: If the essay appears to be shit go into the EssayWrite.java file and change "words.size() / 2" on line 68 and increase it
+FYI: If the essay appears to be terrible go into the EssayWrite.java file and change "words.size() / 2" on line 68 and increase it

+To run the application simply go to EssayWriterV1.java and enter the essay topic on line 18:

+EssayWrite myEssay = new EssayWrite("Essay Topic");

+Then compile and run the code.